 Second, Assistant pulls from most of Google's online services as well as its deep well of search knowledge.
 You can ask what you should have for dinner, and Google Assistant will locate local places to eat and serve up suggestions.
 There are endless things you can ask, and nine times out of 10 it will have an answer for you.
 Alexa, on the other hand, really seems to love the phrase "I don't understand the question."
 If you do happen to stump Assistant, it simply apologises and says it can't do that "yet", which is a subtle way for Google to remind people that more features are coming.

 At launch, our biggest gripe with Home was that it only worked with one Google account at a time.
-That was fixed for the US, followed by the UK from 27 June 2017, with the ability to register up to six accounts.
-Better still, Assistant is clever enough to distinguish between voices, so you don't need to instruct the system to switch accounts.
-Very family-friendly - and the sooner this feature arrives in the UK, the better.
+That's now been addressed in both the UK and US, with Home allowing the ability to register up to six accounts.
+Assistant is clever enough to distinguish between voices too if you teach it through the Google Home app, so you don't need to instruct the system to switch accounts.
+Very family-friendly.

 What apps does Google Home support?

 Does two decades of search experience give Home the upper hand over Amazon Echo?
 In terms of search results, yes.
 But is it the better product?
-Not always.
-Home might be better looking, but it's not as well-rounded... yet.
+That really depends on what you are after from a Wi-Fi connected speaker and what products you already have in your home.
+When we first reviewed Google Home, it was better looking than Echo, but not as well-rounded.

 So, in many ways, we prefer Home.
-If you don't mind waiting for it to mature, then it's the speaker to get.
-It's better looking, better sounding and, we suspect, has the potential to be the best voice-assistant speaker going.
+It's matured a lot since it first launched and continues to, so if you don't mind waiting for it to reach its full potential, then it's the speaker to get.
+It's good looking, great sounding and, it has the potential to be the best voice-assistant speaker going.

-Amazon recently announced a refresh of its Echo line-up, resulting in a cheaper Echo and a tweaked Echo Plus, to stave off Google and the onslaught of Alexa-powered speakers now launching from other manufacturers.
+Amazon's refreshed Echo line-up resulted in a cheaper Echo and a tweaked Echo Plus, to stave off Google and the onslaught of Alexa-powered speakers now launching from other manufacturers.
 It steals headlines with a more compact design and a cheaper price point, and it's difficult to ignore the £90 price, especially compared to the £149 of the original.

-I price isn't a thing and you're mostly concerned about audio quality, consider the Google Home Max speaker (note: it's only available in the US).
-It's basically the same thing as Google Home, only it's physically massive and packs a far bigger sound.
-Also, at $399, the Google Home Max isn't exactly budget.
-It's clearly a speaker for those who are married to Google and its ecosystem.
-Right now, that's a niche crowd.
+If price isn't a thing and you're mostly concerned about audio quality, consider the Google Home Max speaker.
+It's the same as Google Home, only it's physically bigger and packs a far bigger sound.
+The Google Home Max is far from budget but it's a great speaker for those who are married to Google and its ecosystem.